 7. Eavesdropping attack

 This attack happens when there is an interception of network traffic.
-Through this attack, the attacker can get access to the bank account, credits, and other private information.
+Through this attack, the attacker can access the bank account, credits, and other private information.

 - Passive Eavesdropping: This involves information gathering by secretly listening to communications.

-The attacker will contact a person through an email as a bank manager and sends message to him such as, because of server issue we are updating our system servers, please provide your bank details.
-As soon as a person sends his personal details to that mail, the attacker will get access to his account.
+The attacker will contact a person through an email as a bank manager and sends a message to him such as, because of a server issue, we are updating our system servers, please provide your bank details.
+As soon as a person sends his personal details to that mail, the attacker will access his account.

 Different Ways to protect yourself from cyber attacks

 - Do not share personal information online unless you’re sure about the authentication of a legitimate website.
 Also, change passwords regularly.
-Make sure that you’re not using the same password to different websites.
+Make sure that you’re not using the same password on different websites.

-- Make sure that you are using a website which starts with Secure HTTP(https) extension.
+- Make sure that you are using a website that starts with a Secure HTTP(https) extension.